DrAl-HFS/Hacks/ftdi/README.md

 # Notes:
 Unable to initialise EEPROM using /usr/bin/ftdi_eeprom.
 Got started using some hacky DIY code instead.
-EEPROM seems to be a critical part of MPSSE - looks like setup has to happen at boot time.
-This could be explained by some form of PLD/FPGA within FTDI devices?
+Looks like EEPROM can be used to configure MPSSE features at boot time, and seems to be used for app key data e.g. on commercial FPGA toolkit.
+Perhaps useful to understand this better?

 Despite lingering rumours, use of libftdi is completely unaffected by kernel module ftdi_sio.
 The devices /dev/ttyUSB# simply disappear when